 Ken became a Community Governor in July 2010.
-He is a Chemistry graduate who currently works as a medicinal chemist and project leader at GlaxoSmithKline, and has over 14 years' experience in the Pharmaceutical industry.
+He is a Chemistry graduate who currently works as a medicinal chemist and project leader at GlaxoSmithKline, and has over 14 years' experience in the pharmaceutical industry.
 He is Chair of the Finance and Resources Committee and the Link Governor for the Science department.

 Chris was elected Staff Governor in February 2016.
 She has worked in education since 2000, and she currently works at HGS as Data and Examinations Manager.
-Chris enjoys camping, albeit in a motorhome, and spends most weekends camping in orchards, farmers’ fields or Camping Club Sites.
+Chris enjoys camping, albeit in a motorhome, and spends most weekends camping in orchards, farmers’ fields or Camping Club sites.
 She is on their committee as the Youth Leader, for which she organises activities for children aged 12 -18 years on weekends.

-Tony became a Community Governor in 2012 and is the link governor for Modern Foreign Languages.
-He is a member of the Asset Management & Finance committees.
+Tony became a Community Governor in 2012 and is the Link Governor for Modern Foreign Languages.
+He is a member of the Asset Management & Finance Committees.
 He has worked for many years in the communications industry in the UK and internationally.
 Tony’s three daughters all attended the school.

 Sam's family moved from Australia to Hitchin three years ago, and love being part of the local community.
-Samantha spent 20 years working in audit and risk management, and is now a self-employed management consultant specialising in corporate wellbeing, as well as a qualified mental health first aider for both adults and children.
+She spent 20 years working in audit and risk management, and is now a self-employed management consultant specialising in corporate wellbeing, as well as a qualified mental health first aider for both adults and children.
 The school experience is crucial to how young people view themselves and their place in the world, and she relishes the opportunity to be part of the team helping to shape that.

 Chris became a Parent Governor in 2009 and was appointed Chair of Governors in 2014.
 In October 2017 he was appointed a Community Governor.
-He is a member of all the committees and is the link governor for the Sixth Form and Mathematics.
-He has worked in educational and health publishing for over 30 years for a variety of UK and International companies, and has two daughters who have attended the school.
+He is a member of all the committees and is the Link Governor for the Sixth Form and Mathematics.
+He has worked in educational and health publishing for over 30 years for a variety of UK and international companies, and has two daughters who have attended the school.
 Chris now runs his own business focusing on SEND and psychological assessment in schools.
 He is a Trustee of Rainbows Bereavement Support GB and a Trustee of Hitchin Educational Foundation and the Hitchin Girls' School Charitable Trust.

 Simon became a Community Governor in 2015.
 He is Managing Director of the executive search firm, Society, and a Trustee of The Society Foundation, a charity to which his company donates 10% of its profits.
 Simon grew up in South Wales and read Philosophy and Politics at the University of Warwick.
-He lives just round the corner from HGS with his wife and two children.
+He lives just around the corner from HGS with his wife and two children.

 Frances became a Governor on her appointment as Headteacher in 2007.
-She is the Accounting Officer for the Academy Trust and is a member of all Governing Body committees.
+She is the Accounting Officer for the Academy Trust and is a member of all Governing Body Committees.
 Frances is also a Trustee of the Hitchin Girls' School Charitable Trust and of Phase, the Hitchin Churches Schools Worker Trust.
 Frances is a National Leader of Education (NLE), providing support to schools via the North Herts Teaching Alliance, and is also Vice Chair of Hertfordshire Association of Secondary Headteachers (HASSH).

-Katharine attended the school as a student from 1978-1985.
+Katharine attended the school as a student from 1978 to 1985.
 She completed a Classics degree at Newnham College, Cambridge, and then worked for five years as an administrator in Life Assurance.
 She did a PGCE in Classics in 1994 and returned to HGS as a teacher of Classics.
-She became Head of the Classics in 2003 as well as the Head of Year in 2014.
-Her daughter started at HGS in September 2012: the fourth generation of her family to attend here.
+She became Head of the Classics in 2003 and Head of Year 11 in 2014.
+Her daughter started at HGS in September 2012 - the fourth generation of her family to attend here.
 Katharine is a member of the Finance and Resources Committee.

 Mark is a Community Governor and a member of the Finance and Resources Committee.
-He is a Chartered Surveyor and Partner in the Hitchin based firm of Messrs John Shilcock.
+He is a Chartered Surveyor and Partner in the Hitchin-based firm of Messrs John Shilcock.
 He is a member of the Rotary Club of Hitchin and Chairman of the Youth Committee which, amongst other things, assists in the annual Youth Speaks competition.
 Mark is the Link Governor for the Technology department.